 The last idea is simply let your kids tell you what they would like to do!
 Create a survey for them to take or just have a discussion and compile the ideas.
 They will gladly tell you some things they would like to do before the year is over, and then you can vote.
 (By the way, this would be the perfect time to discuss popular vote, democracy, etc.) You’ll probably be amazed at the unique ideas they will come up with given the opportunity.

 Well, there you have it!
 You’ve all worked so hard this school year, and you want to make sure that momentum continues to the very end.
-So, consider implementing some (or all ten) of these ideas into your end-of-the-year festivities.
+So, consider implementing some (or all ten) of these activities for the end of the year.
 They will absolutely help you and your kiddos finish strong!